Best Mattress for Back Pain in 2026

 Back sleepers have it a little easier.
 Medium-firm is generally the call.
 You want some support under the lumbar region but not a surface that pushes up into it.
 A slight contour there actually feels better than dead flat.

-Stomach sleepers with back pain.
-Honestly, the position itself is rough on your spine regardless of what you're sleeping on.
+If you're a stomach sleeper dealing with back pain, the position itself is rough on your spine regardless of what you're sleeping on.
 But if you can't change it, go firm.
 A soft mattress lets your hips sink and creates a lower back arch that compounds over eight hours.

 Which type of mattress actually works